-Our cost of revenues increased significantly year-over-year in 2016, primarily due to the increased staff costs to US\$419.3 million in 2016 from US\$312.2 million in 2015 as a result of an increase in staff headcount and compensation bases during the first three quarters of 2016.
+Our cost of revenues increased year-over-year in 2016, primarily due to the increased staff costs to US\$419.3 million in 2016 from US\$312.2 million in 2015 as a result of an increase in staff headcount and compensation bases during the first three quarters of 2016.
 The increase in headcount was primarily attributable to increases in sales and marketing and editorial and production staff to support our transaction-oriented service platform.
 The increase in compensation bases was generally consistent with a rise in the general cost of living in China.
-Beginning in the fourth quarter of 2016, our number of employees decreased significantly as a result of the decline in our e-commerce business due to unfavorable government measures regulating the real estate market and our intent to adopt a franchise model to support our online brokerage business and take other measures to optimize our cost structure
+Beginning in the fourth quarter of 2016, the number of our employees decreased significantly as a result of the decline in our e-commerce services due to unfavorable government measures regulating the real estate market.